adonix-org/cloud-spark/README.md

 - Support for built-in and custom middleware.
 - Catching unhandled errors.

-Subclasses only need to implement the HTTP methods that their Worker will handle.
+Subclasses only need to implement the HTTP methods that their worker will handle.
 Each method can be overridden independently, and additional functionality such as [middleware](#gear-middleware) can be added as needed.

 Building on the [Quickstart](#rocket-quickstart), what follows is a more complete example: